 Chocolate Hazelnut Macarons

-Chocolate Hazelnut Macarons are classic French macarons made with ground hazelnuts, and filled with a decadent dark chocolate ganache.
+Chocolate Hazelnut Macarons are chocolate macarons made with ground hazelnuts, and filled with a decadent dark chocolate ganache.
 If you’re a chocolate lover, these are the macarons for you!

 I took a dark, moody twist with my photos here for no other reason than it matched my dark chocolate mood.
 I firmly believe the darker the chocolate the better, and these macarons will satisfy the biggest chocolate cravings.
-They were heavenly, and are my favorite out of the 3 chocolate desserts I will be bringing you this week.
+These chocolate macarons were heavenly, and are my favorite out of the 3 chocolate desserts I will be bringing you this week.
 Hands down.

 - I used Bob’s Red Mill Finely Ground Hazelnut Meal, which really helped speed this process along.